srid02/RAG_USECASE/README.md

-A basic backend code to develop the RAG functionality using huggingface api
+A basic backend code to develop the RAG functionality using huggingface API